Astarakee/brats_evaluator/README.md

 wt: whole tumor
 ```
 ## Reference
-For further details about the evaluation pipeline, we refer you the official [Panoptica package](https://github.com/BrainLesion/panoptica).
+For further details about the evaluation pipeline, we refer you to the official [Panoptica package](https://github.com/BrainLesion/panoptica).